TMJ and Sleep

 A Case Study Involving Upper Cervical Chiropractic and Chronic TMJ Pain

-A case study was performed based on the premise that atlas subluxation can lead to problems with the TMJ.
-Each of the five patients involved in the study had been suffering from TMJ pain for over a year and had not responded to treatment from the dentists they were referred to.
+A case study was performed based on the premise that atlas misalignment (subluxation) can lead to problems with the TMJ.
+The patients had been suffering from TMJ pain for over a year and had not responded to dental treatment.

 Each patient (four women and one man) underwent a physical examination that revealed differences in leg length, a telltale sign of atlas misalignment.
 Diagnostic imaging techniques confirmed that each subject suffered from a misaligned atlas.
 As a result, upper cervical chiropractic was used to provide personalized care to each patient over the course of eight weeks.
 However, each patient received only one adjustment during that time period because the adjustments held and produced the desired results.

 The visual analog scale (VAS) was used to measure each patient’s pain level on a scale of 0 (no pain) to 10 (worst possible pain).
 At the start of the study, the patients averaged a TMJ pain level of 5.9.
-At the end of eight weeks, the patients averaged a mere 0.9 with the patient still experiencing the worst pain level at 2.0.
-While the researchers acknowledge that the study was limited by just having five patients and all of them seeing the same practitioner, the results still displayed the short-term benefits of a properly aligned atlas on correcting TMJ pain over the course of an eight-week period.
+At the end of eight weeks, the patients averaged a mere 0.9.
+The study demonstrated the benefits of a properly aligned atlas for TMJ pain relief.

 Upper Cervical Chiropractic and TMJ Pain Relief

 The results of the study make sense in the light of an understanding of how upper cervical chiropractic works.
-When a precise and gentle adjustment is used to restore the proper alignment to the top bones of the neck, this can relieve problems with the TMJ.
+Proper alignment of the top two bones in the neck is restored by a precise and gentle adjustment.
+This type of corrective care can lead to significant TMJ relief.

 Upper cervical misalignments can result in shifts throughout the body and cause the shoulders to be lopsided.
 The hips then follow suit, as do the leg lengths.
-That’s why the leg length check was able to reveal the subluxation in the patients of the study before imaging was used to confirm the problem.
 When the upper cervical misalignment is corrected, these shifts can return to normal.
 The same is true with jaw shifts related to the proximity of the atlas.

 It’s no wonder then that neck and shoulder pain is so common along with the other symptoms of TMJ dysfunction.
 The ear pain and symptoms can also be the result of this alignment issue since the ears are in close proximity to both the atlas and TMJ.

-Upper cervical chiropractic care focuses on finding and correcting this specific misalignment of the atlas.
+Upper Cervical Care focuses on finding and correcting this specific misalignment of the atlas.
 As a result, one may find relief from TMJ pain, neck pain, headaches, and the many other symptoms that are associated with TMD.
-Thus, if a person is experiencing TMJ pain on a chronic basis, it makes sense to seek the help of an upper cervical chiropractor, especially if you can remember a head or neck injury that may have caused the subluxation.
+Thus, if a person is experiencing TMJ pain on a chronic basis, it makes sense to seek the help of an upper cervical chiropractor to get TMJ relief, especially if you can remember a head or neck injury that may have caused the subluxation.
 The injury did not have to be severe to lead to a subluxation, but even if no such injury has taken place, postural problems and normal wear and tear could still have caused the misalignment.
 This is a common problem faced by office workers and others who sit all day for work.

 Woodfield, Charles H. Dickholtz Sr., Marshall.
 Subluxation Based National Upper Cervical Chiropractic Association (NUCCA) Care for Temporomandibular (TMJ) Pain.
 Journal of Philosophy, Principles & Practice of Chiropractic.
 31 December 2012.
 Pages 75-77.
 Accessed online 19 June 2017. http://www.mccoypress.net/dialogues/docs/2012-1258_iraps2012.pdf